“What If” There’s a Multi-Million Dollar Opportunity Hiding in Your Supply Chain Network?

 - What if we look at our freight and production costs holistically–in tandem—instead of evaluating them independent of one another?

-Capturing the potential benefits that we found would require a different mindset and a viable execution plan.
-We looked at our client’s constraints and those limitations.
+Of course, we had to factor in the company’s constraints and limitations.
 They couldn’t, for example, instantly start making every product in every production facility.
-We considered how much time, effort and energy they would have to invest, and what could be realistically accomplished in a given timeframe.
+We considered how much time, effort, and energy they would have to invest, and what could be realistically accomplished in a given timeframe.

-In the final analysis the near-term potential ended up somewhere between $3-5 million.
+In the final analysis, the near-term potential ended up somewhere between $3-5 million.
 That target, calculated by running a multitude of what-if scenarios, is a major opportunity for this company.
-They have already begun to execute some of the plans to realize the project savings.

 - Do we have the right business strategies in place?